tsainei/portfolio/_posts/2020-12-03-100DaysOfCode - Day 5 Counter Project.md

 nextBtn.addEventListener('click', countPlus);
 ```

-I tend to complicate the things.
+I tend to complicate things.
 After struggling for a while, my husband points out I can use the parameter to alter the count.
 Voilà!
 It's that simple!

 ```
 const prevBtn = document.querySelector('.prevBtn');